kubernetes-sigs/external-dns/docs/tutorials/adguardhome.md

 ### Service Example

-The below sample application can be used to verify Services work.
+The below sample application can be used to verify services work.
 For services ExternalDNS will look for the annotation `external-dns.alpha.kubernetes.io/hostname` on the service and use the corresponding value.

 ```yaml